jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 ### HAProxy

-Haproxy doesn't currently have a certbot plugin.
+HAProxy doesn't currently have a certbot plugin.
 To get around this, run certbot in standalone mode and proxy traffic back to it.

 Enable the frontend and backend in the config above, and then run: